lhutchinson22/ReadMeGenerator/Develop/README.md

 # Description
-This application is for quickly creating a readme for a new project!
+This application makes it easy to create a readme file from the command-line
 # Table of Contents
 1. [Description](#description)
 2. [Installation](#installation)